 Several tools are used for network performance monitoring, including Motadata, SolarWinds, PRTG Network Monitor, and Nagios.
 These tools provide the functionality of monitoring the network in real-time, receiving notifications on specific issues, and getting thorough statistics on the network’s performance.

-The integration helps improve efficiency by offering a central vision of the IT processes and consequently of its functions, making decisions and eliminating tasks that could be considered mundane.
+The integration improves efficiency by offering a central vision of the IT processes and consequently of its functions, enabling decision-making and eliminating tasks that could be considered mundane.
 It also assists in the shortest time possible in identifying problems and management procedures in the organization.

 Related Blogs